Holos Krainy season 12: Knockouts

-For the first episode of the knockouts, the winners from the battles and the two contestants saved on the tenth episode of the main knockouts round (Hlib Parkhomenko and Liya Meladze) sing one song each, and two of them move through to the second part.
+For the first episode of the knockouts, the winners from the battles and the two contestants saved on the tenth episode of the main knockouts round (Liya Meladze and Inessa Hrytsayenko) sing one song each, and three of them move through to the second part.
+However, there was a twist: all the contestants actually moved through to the second part.
+Inessa Hrytsayenko said that she wants to stop participating in the competition.

-For the second episode, the winners of the previous episode and the two contestants saved on the eleventh episode of the main knockouts round (Mariya Kvitka and Marta Lypchey) sing one song each, and two of them would move through to the live show.
-However, there was a twist: all the contestants actually moved through to the live finale.
-Liya Meladze was supposed to take part in this episode, but she withdrew from the competition.
+For the second episode, the winners of the previous episode and the two contestants saved on the eleventh episode of the main knockouts round (Yana Milevsʹka and Petro Chornyy) sing one song each, and three of them would move through to the live show.

 Finally, after the knockouts had ended, the public was able to vote for one artist eliminated throughout the whole competition to join Team Oleksandra & Andriy for the live finale.
 Pavlo Tyutyunnyk from Team Svyatoslav received the most votes and joined the duo coach's team.

 Live show

+For the live show, the "Second Chance" Team Oleksandra & Andriy joined as a main team.

 On this season, there was only one live episode: the finale.
-For this phase, coach Svyatoslav Vakarchuk did not return to mentor his team members, Aliye Khadzhabadinova, Anna Kindzersʹka, and Mykhaylo Tsar.
-Hence, these artists were moved into the other coaches' teams: Khadzhabadinova to Team Dorofeeva, Kindzersʹka to Team Olya, and Tsar to Team Potap.
-This means that all coaches had four artists on their teams.
-Also, the "Second Chance" Team Oleksandra & Andriy joined as a main team for the live finale.
+For this phase, coach Svyatoslav Vakarchuk did not return to mentor his team members, Aliye Khadzhabadinova, Dimash Dauletov, Mykhaylo Tsar, and Anna Kindzersʹka.
+Hence, these artists were moved into the other coaches' teams: Khadzhabadinova to Team Dorofeeva, Dauletov to Team Olya, Tsar to Team Second Chance, and Kindzersʹka to Team Potap.
+Moreover, Mariya Kvitka has returned to Team Second Chance.
+To secure this, producers have returned Oleksandr Sviridenko to Team Dorofeeva, Karyna Stolaba to Team Potap, and Mariya Kvitka to Team Olya.
+This means that all coaches had six artists on their teams.

 The show was divided into two rounds.
 In the first round, all artists performed and one, per team, advanced to the superfinal via the public vote.
 In round two, the public voted for who they wanted to win the competition.